 If there's one thing Neil Blumenthal of online eyewear maker Warby Parker hates, it's a prospective employee who acts entitled.

-Entitlement is the root of all evil within an organization.
-Entitlement can include a whole slew of destructive behaviors: adopting a 'that's not my job' stance, or alienating coworkers with arrogance, or inflexibly defending ideas that don't necessarily contribute to the company's wellbeing.
+Entitlement can include a whole slew of destructive behaviors from employees: a 'that's not my job' stance, alienating co-workers with arrogance, or inflexibly defending ideas that don't necessarily contribute to the company's well-being.
 Ultimately, entitlement degrades collaboration.

 Confidence is just entitlement.
-Entitlement has gotten a bad rap because it's used almost exclusively for the useless children of the rich, reality TV stars, and Conrad Hilton Jr., who gets kicked off an airplane for smoking pot in the lavatory and calling people peasants or whatever.
+Entitlement has gotten a bad rap.
 But entitlement in and of itself isn't so bad.
 Entitlement is simply the belief that you deserve something.
 Which is great.
-The hard part is, you'd better make sure you deserve it.
+The hard part is you'd better make sure you deserve it.

 She cautions, however, that the problems we normally associate with an "entitled attitude" arise when a person fails to take into account that other people are entitled respect and cooperation.